anonymouslyanonymous1/Edexcel-Finder/README.md

 - A new UI for the home, SixMark and SixMarkSearch page with more dynamic adjustments than hardcoded values
 - Links to the other two pages added at bottom-right on the home page
 - The card asking for star removed
+## Changelog: v4
+- Re-scraped and re-indexed database, correcting mistakes of my past self
+    - Huge thanks to [PMT](https://www.physicsandmathstutor.com/).
+I used their site to download a few old spec papers that Pearson's site doesn't have.
+- Added ability to compile search results into a downloadable PDF, both for print and storage
+    - Storage one has links to the Question Paper and Mark Scheme, thus can also be shared
+    - Print one doesn't and is just how the Question Paper has been designed
+- Minor UI Changes
+    - Added a loading icon
+    - Updated the search button on /SixMark
+        *  /SixMark now contains questions above 6 mark as well
+- Used Flask Templating to reduce redundancy

 | Before | After |
 |-------------------|---------------------|